TamasNeumer/Ph03nix-InterviewPrep/Java/OPA/2_WorkingWithJavaDataTypes.md

     // a = 10 + 11 + 11 - 10 + 10;
     ```
     - The evaluation of an expression starts from left to right.
 For a prefix unary operator, the value of its operand increments or decrements just before its value is used in an expression.
 For a postfix unary operator, the value of its operand increments or decrements just after its value is used in an expression.
+  - The modulo operator (%) works with floats as well!
 - Relational: `< <= > >= == !=`
   - You can't compare incomparable values.
 It won't compile. (int < boolean etc.)
   - People often miss and use assignemnt operator instead of boolean equality.